srosenzweig09/L1TMuonSimulationsMar2017/README.md

 Please do not develop on the 'master' branch.
 The 'master' branch is frequently changed/rebased.
 Create a new branch and do any development there.

 ## Version

+- v3.0.0 (2019-09-04): Remove PU discr.
+Retrain NN to do 3 parameters at the same time: pT, displaced pT, and d0.

 - v2.0.0 (2019-06-27): Codes are re-organized/re-factored so that they can be ported to CMSSW.